morete/kubevirt-basics-training/content/en/docs/live-migration/_index.md

 Similarly, KubeVirt offers the ability to migrate virtual machines within Kubernetes when this feature is enabled.

-## Lab Goals
+## Lab goals

-* Know what the Concept of Live Migration is
+* Know what the concept of live migration is
-* Understand when workload can be live migrated and when not
+* Understand when workload can be live-migrated and when not
-* Execute a live migration
+* Perform a live migration